-- Is organizational commitment among respondents at the worksites in India different from organizational commitment in the five "old-developed" countries and the five other "young-developing" countries after controlling for demographic factors, job characteristics, age, career stage, and life stage? - No, organizational commitment among respondents at the worksites in India is not significantly different from that of the respondents in the two country clusters after controlling for demographic factors, job characteristics, and age-related factors (that is, the differences in the organizational commitment scores between the respondents in India and the two country clusters are not statistically significant) (see Table 4.2a). - 3.3.3 Impact of Age, Career Stage, and/or Life Stage on Organizational Commitment - Does organizational commitment among respondents at the worksites in India vary by age group, career stage, and/or life stage once we control for demographic factors and job characteristics? - ⇒ Yes, organizational commitment among respondents at the worksites in India varies by career stage (see Table 4.2c). - No, organizational commitment among respondents at the worksites in India does not vary by age and life stage (that is, the differences in the mean scores are not statistically significant after controlling for demographic factors and job characteristics) (see Tables 4.2b, and 4.2d).
+- Is organizational commitment among respondents at the worksites in China different from organizational commitment among those working in the five "old-developed" countries and the five other "young-developing" countries after controlling for demographic factors, job characteristics, age, career stage, and life stage? - No, organizational commitment among respondents at the worksites in China is not significantly different from that in the two country clusters after controlling for demographic factors, job characteristics, and age-related factors (that is, the differences in the organizational commitment scores between the respondents in China and the two country clusters are not statistically significant) (see Table 4.2a). - 3.3.3 Impact of Age, Career Stage, and/or Life Stage on Organizational Commitment - Does organizational commitment among respondents at the worksites in China vary by age group, career stage, and/or life stage once we control for demographic factors and job characteristics? - ⇒ Yes, organizational commitment among respondents at the worksites in China varies by career stage (see Table 4.2c). - ⇒ No, organizational commitment among respondents at the worksites in China does not vary by age or life stage (that is, the differences in the mean scores are not statistically significant after controlling for demographic factors and job characteristics) (see Tables 4.2b, and 4.2d).

-Figure 3.3.3 graphically illustrates the relationship between career stage and organizational commitment among respondents at the worksites in India.
-Specifically, this figure presents the predicted mean scores of organizational commitment by career stage among respondents at the worksites in India.
-It shows that after controlling for demographic factors and job characteristics, the level of respondents' organizational commitment among worksites in India is lower among those who consider themselves to be in early career stage (4.29) than among the mid-career respondents (4.60).
-However, there are no statistically significant differences between mid and late career respondents as well as between early and late career respondents.
+Figure 3.3.3 graphically illustrates the relationship between career stage and organizational commitment among respondents at the worksites in China.
+This figure presents the predicted mean scores of organizational commitment by career stage among respondents at the worksites in China.
+It shows that after controlling for demographic factors and job characteristics, the level of organizational commitment at the worksites in China is higher for respondents who consider themselves to be in their early career (4.60) than among the mid (4.47) and late career (4.21) respondents.
+The difference between mid-career and late career respondents is not statistically significant, however.

-Figure 3.3.3 Organizational Commitment by Career Stage among Respondents at the Worksites in India
+Figure 3.3.3 Organizational Commitment by Career Stage among Respondents at the Worksites in China